HASwitchPlate/openHASP-docs/docs/design/characters.md

 All character sets also contain about 100 standaard Material Design Icons for home automation use.

 The default font in pre-compiled binaries is Roboto-Condensed-Regular with the Latin 1 character set.
-There is no support for right-to-left scipts.
+There is no support for right-to-left scripts.

 ## Ascii